-- 1. This Advice Note outlines the approach the Standards Commission will take when issues that concern the application of Article 10 of the European Convention on Human Rights (ECHR) and the right to freedom of expression arise.
-It also suggests issues councillors should consider in order for them to ensure compliance with the provisions in the Councillors' Code of Conduct (the Code). - 2.
-Article 10 is a qualified right and, as such, the right to freedom of expression may be limited by a restriction such as the imposition of a sanction for a breach of a regulatory code of conduct.
+- This Advice Note outlines the approach the Standards Commission will take when issues that concern the application of Article 10 of the European Convention on Human Rights (ECHR) and the right to freedom of expression arise.
+It also suggests issues members of devolved public bodies should consider, in order for them to ensure compliance with the provisions in their Codes of Conduct.
+For the purposes of this Advice Note, all references to "the Code" should be read as references to your public body's Code of Conduct, which is based on the Model Code of Conduct for Members of Devolved Public Bodies. - 2.
+Article 10 is a qualified right and, as such, the right to freedom of expression may be limited by a restriction such as the imposition of a sanction for a breach of the Code.
 However, any restriction on freedom of expression needs to: - be in response to a pressing social need; - be for relevant and sufficient reasons; and - be proportionate to the legitimate aim being pursued. - 3.
-Enhanced protection of freedom of expression applies to all levels of politics including local.
 There is little scope under Article 10(2) for restrictions on political speech or on debate on questions of public interest.
 In a political context, a degree of the immoderate, offensive, shocking, disturbing, exaggerated, provocative, polemical, colourful, emotive, non-rational and aggressive, that would not be acceptable outside that context, is tolerated. - 4.
 Public servants are subject to wider levels of acceptable criticism than other members of the public when matters of public concern are being discussed.
-It may be necessary, for example, to protect officers from offensive and abusive verbal attacks as it is in the public interest that officers are not subjected to unwarranted comments that prevent them from performing their duties. - 5.
-In determining at Hearings whether there has been a contravention of the Code, the Standards Commission will take a three-stage approach and consider: - 1) Whether the facts found lead it to conclude, on the balance of probabilities, that the Respondent has failed to comply with the Code. - 2) If so, whether such a finding in itself is, on the face of it, a breach of the right to freedom of expression under Article 10. - 3) If so, whether the restriction involved by the finding is justified by Article 10(2), which allows restrictions that are necessary in a democratic society. - 6.
-While councillors have a right to freedom of expression, they are nevertheless required by the Code to behave with courtesy and respect at all times when they are acting as a councillor or when they could reasonably be regarded as acting as such.
-Councillors should, therefore, consider both what they are expressing and the way they are expressing it.
-They should be able to: - undertake their scrutiny role; - represent the public and any constituents; and - make political points in a respectful, courteous and appropriate manner, without resorting to personal attacks and without being offensive, abusive and / or unduly disruptive.
+However, the limits were not as wide as they are for elected politicians.
+It may be necessary, for example, to protect employees from offensive and abusive verbal attacks as it is in the public interest that employees are not subjected to unwarranted comments that prevent them from performing their duties. - 5.
+In determining at Hearings whether there has been a contravention of the Code, the Standards Commission will take a three-stage approach and consider: - 1) Whether the facts found lead it to conclude, on the balance of probabilities, that the Respondent has failed to comply with the Code. - 2) If so, whether such a finding in itself is on the face of it a breach of the right to freedom of expression under Article 10. - 3) If so, whether the restriction involved by the finding was justified by Article 10(2), which allows restrictions that are necessary in a democratic society. - 6.
+While members have a right to freedom of expression, they are nevertheless required by the Code to behave with courtesy and respect at all times when they are acting as a member or when they could reasonably be regarded as acting as such.
+Members of devolved public bodies should, therefore, consider both what they are expressing and the way they are expressing it.
+They should be able to: - undertake their scrutiny role; - interact with any service users and stakeholders; and - make their views known in a respectful, courteous and appropriate manner without resorting to personal attacks, being offensive, abusive and / or unduly disruptive.

-7. If a councillor is making a gratuitous personal comment and / or is simply indulging in offensive abuse, it is unlikely they will attract the protection of freedom of expression afforded under Article 10.
+7. If a member of a devolved public body is making a gratuitous personal comment and / or is simply indulging in offensive abuse, it is unlikely they will attract the protection of freedom of expression afforded under Article 10.

-ADVICE NOTE FOR COUNCILLORS ON THE APPLICATION OF ARTICLE 10 OF THE ECHR
+ADVICE NOTE FOR MEMBERS OF DEVOLVED PUBLIC BODIES ON THE APPLICATION OF ARTICLE 10 OF THE ECHR